outlearn-content/outlearn-olp-spec/olp-spec.md

 ```
 **Note**: the Modules in an OLP import get loaded first.
 So referencing a Module loaded in the same import as the referencing Path will work fine, and will include the freshly-imported version.

-### Context Pages and Module Prefaces
+### Guide Pages and Module Prefaces

-Context Pages (aka "Path Pages", or just "Pages") are simple rendered Markdown pages, specific to the Path, which give structure to the path and contextualize the surrounding Modules for your audience.
+Guide Pages (aka "Path Pages", or just "Pages") are simple rendered Markdown pages, specific to the Path, which give structure to the path and contextualize the surrounding Modules for your audience.
 Pages have varied uses, including:

 * Introduction to a Path.
 What should your learners expect to get out of this?
 Why did you choose to assemble this particular set of Modules together?
 * Important context before beginning a Module.
 Maybe this next Module has some gotchas to look out for.
 Maybe you want to point out in advance why this content is particularly relevant within your project or organization.
 * Describe offline learning steps.
 Pages are a way to put a "pause" in the Path, for example to instruct your learners to wait until their next offline manager meeting before continuing on.
 * Specific concluding thoughts.
 What else would you share with your audience as they are digesting this new material?
 What final takeaways do you have to solidify the importance of the preceding Modules?

-Context Pages are optional, but highly encouraged.
+Guide Pages are optional, but highly encouraged.
 Without your voice helping to narrate a Path, it is little more than the sum of its Modules.

-In the manifest `pages[]` array, Context Pages are defined as:
+In the manifest `pages[]` array, Guide Pages are defined as:

 ```json
 {"page" : "./pages/introduction.md"}